microsoft/project-rome/iOS/reference documentation/MCDRemoteLauncherOptions.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-fallbackUri | The fallback URI preferredAppIds | The app ids
+fallbackUri | The fallback URI to launch on the web in case the app launch URI fails. preferredAppIds | The list of IDs of the apps which should be able to launch with this URI.

 ## Properties

 ### fallbackUri
 `@property (nonatomic, readonly, copy, nullable) NSString* fallbackUri;`

-The fallback uri.
+The fallback URI to launch on the web in case the app launch URI fails.

 ### preferredAppIds
 `@property (nonatomic, readonly, copy, nullable) NSArray* preferredAppIds;`

-The app ids.
+The list of IDs of the apps which should be able to launch with this URI.